shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

-13. Now, after the function `takePicture()` opens the camera, we will need to grab the image.
-We will then need to show this on our `imageView`.
+13. Now, after the function `takePicture()` opens the camera and takes an image, we will need to grab the image.
+We will then need to show this on our ImageView that is in our RecyclerView.
 In order to get the image into the `ImageView`, add the method to the `MainActivity class`.
 There will be an error.
 Insert the second snippet of code at the top of your class.
+Once the camera takes the image, the image path is added as a string to an arraylist `allFilePaths` that will be used to populate our RecyclerView.
+We will also need to notify our RecyclerView adapter that our data set changed so that all the images appear on the screen.